muhmmad-ahmad-1/fedsam_hessian/README.md

 # FedSAMHessian: FedSAM with Second-Order Perturbations and Trace Regularization

 This repository implements federated learning algorithms that incorporate second-order information and trace regularization to improve model generalization and convergence.
-The project builds upon existing second-order Sharpness-Aware Minimization (SAM) in literature and extends it to the federated learning setting improving upon the base FedSAM (using first-order perturbation).
+The project builds upon existing second-order Sharpness-Aware Minimization (SAM) in literature and extends it to the federated learning setting, improving upon the base FedSAM (using first-order perturbation).

 ## Table of Contents
 - [Benchmarks](#benchmarks)